Scoliosis & Felt Sense – Feeling Again, Breathing Again Healing emotional trauma changes how we breathe and feel in our bodies

 Gendlin found that, without exception, the successful patient intuitively focuses inside himself on a very subtle and vague internal bodily awareness—or “felt sense”—which contains information that, if attended to or focused on, holds the key to the resolution of the problems the patient is experiencing

-Almost magically, with my trauma healing my felt sense is kicking in.
+Almost magically, with my trauma healing, my felt sense is kicking in.
 When I feel a heaviness building up within me, I take a slow deep breath and become aware of my emotions.
 Slowly feeling my feelings not just in my mind but also in my body.

 Somatic psychotherapist Peter Levine in his book Waking the Tiger: Healing Trauma states that “to live without the felt sense violates the most basic experience of being alive.’